Takht: Vicky Kaushal Reveals Why It Would Be Difficult To Play Warring Brothers With Ranveer Singh

 Karan Johar's magnum opus Takht has a stellar star cast which include, Ranveer Singh, Alia Bhatt, Kareena Kapoor Khan, Vicky Kaushal, Janhvi Kapoor, Bhumi Pednekar and Anil Kapoor.

 Set in the Mughal era, the ambitious film tells the story of two warring brothers, Aurangzeb (Vicky Kaushal) and Dara Shikoh (Ranveer Singh).
-Kareena Kapoor Khan will reportedly playing the role of Aurangzeb's sister and the first lady of the Mughal Empire, Jahanara Begum, while Anil Kapoor essays Shah Jahan.
+Kareena Kapoor Khan will reportedly be playing the role of Aurangzeb's sister and the first lady of the Mughal Empire, Jahanara Begum, while Anil Kapoor essays Shah Jahan.
 The film is slated to hit the big screens on December 24, 2020.

 Meanwhile, Vicky Kaushal is also currently in the news for his rumoured relationship with Katrina Kaif.